joodh999/Tic-Tac-Toe/README.md

-# simple tictactoe
+# Tic-Tac-Toe

-made by joodh999
+Tic-Tac-Toe with Minimax algorithm